"I know a detective who once attempted to disguise himself thoroughly. The first policeman he met took him into custody."

 - JAG had several.
 The eponymous assassin Hemlock in ”Hemlock”, rouge DSD agent Clark Palmer in ”Imposter”, and Al-Qaeda associate Sadik Fahd in ”Persian Gulf”.

-- In something of a subversion, Col. Flagg of M*A*S*H thinks he's one of these, while in reality absolutely anyone can see through his disguises.
+- Parodied by Col. Flagg of M*A*S*H, who thinks he's one of these, while in reality absolutely anyone can see through his disguises.
 Mostly due to the ridiculous ones he tries to pull off.

 - Artemus Gordon, on The Wild Wild West even fooled Jim West occasionally.
 However, his disguises weren't allowed to be too good as a result of Executive Meddling, fearing that Viewers Are Morons and would be confused.